SMALL BATHROOM RENOVATIONS SPECIALIST

 How we do renovate small bathrooms?

 We quite often get asked if we can do different types of renovation projects where there are other parties involved or to accomodate a certain situation.
-Being a nimble renovation company you are talking directly to the owners, so we can do everything bespoke and personalised to suit you or your scenario.
+Nu-Trend is a local Sydney renovation company so you get to talk to Rick or Rob who are the owners.
+Nu-Trend does everything bespoke and personalised to suit you or your project.

 - Working with Architects or Building Designers.